Anna Cox Brinton

 Anna Shipley Cox Brinton (October 19, 1887 – October 28, 1969) was an American classics scholar, college administrator, writer, and Quaker leader, active with the American Friends Service Committee (AFSC).

 She has credited with being one of those who "reinvented Quakerism" for the 20th century.

 Early life

-Anna Shipley Cox was born in San Jose, California, the daughter of Charles Ellwood Cox and Lydia S. Bean Cox, and the granddaughter of Quaker leader Joel Bean.
+Anna Shipley Cox was born in San Jose, California, the daughter of Charles Ellwood Cox and Lydia S. Bean Cox, and the granddaughter of Quaker leaders Joel and Hannah Bean.
 Her father was mathematics professor at Stanford University.
 She attended Westtown School in Philadelphia, and completed both undergraduate work and doctoral studies at Stanford University, in 1909 and in 1917, respectively.
 Her sister was Catharine Cox Miles, a psychologist based at Stanford University.

 Career

 Academic work

 Brinton was a professor of archaeology and art history, on the faculty at Mills College.
 She was convener of the college's School of Fine Arts, and dean of the Mills College faculty.
 She also taught Latin and Greek and was head of the classics department at Earlham College in Indiana, from 1921 to 1928.
 Her dissertation project, a translation and commentary titled Maphaeus Vegius and his Thirteenth Book of the Aeneid, was published by Stanford University Press in 1930, and reissued in 2002.

 Brinton prepared A Pre-Raphaelite Aeneid, which was privately published in 1934 by art collector Estelle Doheny (wife of Edward L. Doheny).
 She was a delegate to the Pan-Pacific Women's Conference in Hawaii in 1930.
 In 1931 and 1932, she held a Woodbrooke Fellowship, for advanced studies at Selly Oak College in England.
 She was a speaker at the Institute of World Affairs meeting in Riverside, California, in 1934.